nalsai/SpekFlatpak/README.md

 Spek is an acoustic spectrum analyser written in C and C++.
 It uses FFmpeg libraries for audio decoding and wxWidgets for the GUI.

-Spek is available on *BSD, GNU/Linux, Windows and Mac OS X.

-Find out more about Spek on its website: http://spek.cc/
+Find out more about Spek on its website: <http://spek.cc/>

-If you're wondering why it only shows Spek 0.8.2 and not 0.8.3, that's because 0.8.3 is a OS X specific bugfix release.
-This Flatpak is built from the newest source available.

 ## Installing